- Programming languages (fluent)C, C++, Python, x86 assembly, shell scripting

-| http://www.uplinklabs.net | steven@uplinklabs.net |
+| https://www.linkedin.com/in/stevennoonan/ | steven@uplinklabs.net |

 Skills